When was CHESS founded?

 So, thank your CHESS-Board, and thank them often.
 Not only is your gratitude their sole compensation for all they have done and continue to do…it’s also the best compensation.

-How did CHESS settle upon the amount of annual family membership dues?
+How did CHESS settle upon the amount charged for family membership dues?
 Shouldn’t a non-profit volunteer organization meeting at a church be free?

 - Insurance deductible = $500/occurrence

 - Love offering (to the host church) = $25/family/yr

 We can charge a flat family rate on account of how our insurance is structured.
 Adding or removing a child or two per family here or there doesn’t change our premium, and we enjoy being a rare instance of not charging per child, which gives our larger families a much-needed financial break.

 When or if you find what seems to be a comparable option at a substantially lower rate, you’re virtually guaranteed to be looking at an uninsured group that is putting itself, its host venue, and its members at considerable risk.
 (Read more in our answer to the insurance question below.)